ThinkDataEd/student/docs/unit1/lesson4.md

 5. Now it's your turn!
 To check your understanding of the Data Cycle, you will create a *Data Cycle Spinner* with your interpretation of each component.
 To create your own *Data Cycle Spinner*, look for supplies around your home: Cardboard or paper, markers, and something to insert through the center of your spinner to make it spin.

-6.  <strong style="color: red;">Create your own spinner.
-Remember to label each component and to write or draw your interpretation of it (see example below).</strong>
+6. Create your own spinner.
+Remember to label each component and to write or draw your interpretation of it (see example below).

     <iframe src="https://drive.google.com/file/d/1wuxhSGGhTa7nBpPOF-U722Q64IIvcVoH/preview" width="640" height="480"></iframe>